Twisting Kelvin Cells for Enhanced Vibration Control: Dispersion eigenvalue problems

 As an alternative to the $\omega(k)$ approach, the dispersion eigenvalue problem can be formulated by prescribing real-valued frequencies, $\omega \in \mathbb{R}$, and solving for the admissible complex-valued wavenumbers, $k \in \mathbb{C}$, along a specified wavevector direction, here chosen as $\bm{k} = k_z \bm{e}_z$.
 In contrast to the former case, this formulation reveals all types of spatial wave solutions, including propagating, evanescent, and attenuated/amplified modes, as well as their mutual conversion along the course of dispersion.
 This enables an in-depth investigation of band-gap mechanisms and modal coupling phenomena.

-To obtain the $k(\omega)$ formulation, the underlying elastodynamic problem~\eqref{eq:Cauchy} is first considered and Bloch-type solutions~\eqref{eq:Bloch} are imposed to derive the strong form of the Bloch eigenvalue problem.
+To obtain the $k(\omega)$ formulation, the underlying elastodynamic problem is first considered and Bloch-type solutions are imposed to derive the strong form of the Bloch eigenvalue problem.
 This problem then serves as a template that is subsequently mapped onto the Coefficient Form PDE interface available in \text{COMSOL} Multiphysics\textsuperscript{\textregistered}.
-The following procedure outlines how the governing equations, boundary conditions, and Bloch-periodic constraints are formulated and implemented within the Coefficient Form PDE interface to compute the complex-valued dispersion relations, building on the initial contributions of Ref.~\cite{Wang.2015}.
+The following procedure outlines how the governing equations, boundary conditions, and Bloch-periodic constraints are formulated and implemented within the Coefficient Form PDE interface to compute the complex-valued dispersion relations, building on the initial contributions of [\textsc{Wang, Laude}~\textit{et al.}~\textsc{(2015)}] and [\textsc{Collet, Ouisse}~\textit{et al.}~\textsc{(2011)}] .
 Explicit expressions for the coefficient matrices are provided in Sec.~\ref{App:CoefficientMatrices}.